 According to App Annie, in 2018, battle royale and hyper-casual games dominated the global mobile market.

 Three of the top 5 grossing mobile games featured real-time multiplayer gameplay - from PvP battle, co-op play, to MMORPGs - what proves that this genre can be as popular on smartphones as on PC.

 Would it be safe to assume that certain genres of game are more popular in certain parts of the world?
 Let’s take a look.

-Market research tool DataMagic revealed the revenue- and downloads-based genre performance scores in the key markets from November 2018 to March 2019.
+Market research tool DataMagic revealed the revenue- and downloads-based genre performance scores in the key markets.

 In the Western markets, hypercasual, action (arcade), and puzzles (excl.
 Match-3) were the most downloadable mobile games.
 This trend was relevant for the Asian markets (South Korea, Japan, China, Taiwan) too, although with some differences.